gastelumdev/loan_manager/README.md

 ![image](https://github.com/gastelumdev/loan_manager/assets/96878603/25a8370d-b080-4e91-b123-67ee80de723d)

 #### Admin Dashboard
-The admin dashboard shows every submitted loan application in the form of a card.
-The application cards display the item's details and also provide a way for the admin user to update the status in the form of a dropdown.
+The admin dashboard shows every submitted loan application as a card.
+The application cards display the item's details and provide a way for the admin user to update the status as a dropdown.

 ![image](https://github.com/gastelumdev/loan_manager/assets/96878603/cb266d06-5d99-417b-b91e-b85fdd389ceb)